Although I made a few attempts over the years I never managed to finish it.

-Ireland was hit badly by the recession and between that, and moving from one side of the country to the other, and breaking my leg (twice) I found myself without any of the part-time work teaching work I had used to supplement my income.
+Shortly after I broke my leg and found myself without any of the part-time work teaching work I had used to supplement my income.

 This turned out to be a rather mixed blessing as I have found myself doing something I had always wanted to do – that is, working full-time on my writing.